Communicating the sum of sources over a network: Analysis of Case 3

 \begin{lemma} Consider a graph $G$, with sources, $s_i, i = 1, \dots, 3$, and terminals $t_j, j = 1, \dots 3$, such that (a) it does not have any $(3,3), (2,3)$ or $(3,2)$ nodes, and (b) there exist at least two $s_i - t_j$ paths for all $i$ and $j$.
-Consider the set of all $(2,2)$ nodes in $G$ and their corresponding colors.
-If there exist exactly two distinct colors in $G$, then there exists a set of coding vectors such that each terminal can recover $\sumxi$. \end{lemma} \begin{proof} As in the proof of Lemma \ref{lemma:one_or_three_colors}, we argue based on the content of the leaves of the terminals.
+Consider the set of all $(2,2)$ nodes in $G$ and their corresponding $st$-labels.
+If there exist exactly two distinct $st$-labels in $G$, then there exists a set of coding vectors such that each terminal can recover $\sumxi$. \end{lemma} \begin{proof} As in the proof of Lemma \ref{lemma:one_or_three_colors}, we argue based on the content of the leaves of the terminals.
 Suppose that the auxiliary bipartite graph $G_{aux}$ is formed.
-If both the colors have the same terminal label (see Figure \ref{fig:last_case_1} for an example), then it is clear that the encoding in Table \ref{table:encoding} on the subgraphs induced by the colors suffices for the corresponding terminals.
+If both the $st$-labels have the same terminal label (see Figure \ref{fig:last_case_1} for an example), then it is clear that the encoding in Table \ref{table:encoding} on the subgraphs induced by the $st$-labels suffices for the corresponding terminals.
 The third terminal has singleton leaves corresponding to each source and can compute $\sumxi$.

-Another possibility is that the terminal labels of the colors are different, but the source labels are the same.
-It should be clear that this case can be handled by greedy encoding on the colors.
+Another possibility is that the terminal labels of the $st$-labels are different, but the source labels are the same.
+It should be clear that this case can be handled by greedy encoding on the $st$-labels.

-The situation is more complicated when the terminal and source labels of the colors are different, see for example Figure \ref{fig:last_case_2}.
+The situation is more complicated when the terminal and source labels of the $st$-labels are different, see for example Figure \ref{fig:last_case_2}.
 In the case depicted, greedy encoding does not work since it satisfies $t_1$ and $t_3$ but not $t_2$.
-W.l.o.g., we assume that the colors are $(s_1, s_2, t_1, t_2)$ and $(s_2, s_3, t_2, t_3)$.
+W.l.o.g., we assume that the $st$-labels are $(s_1, s_2, t_1, t_2)$ and $(s_2, s_3, t_2, t_3)$.
 Now, we know that there exist two vertex-disjoint paths between $s_1$ (a similar argument can be made for $s_3$) and $t_2$.
 Each of these paths has a leaf for $t_2$.
-If one of the leaves contains a singleton $X_1$ (i.e, receives $X_1$ in the clear), then performing greedy encoding on the two colors works since $t_2$ obtains $X_1 + X_2$, $X_1$ and $X_2 + X_3$ and the other terminals will obtain singleton leaves that satisfy their demand.
+If one of the leaves is a $(1,\cdot)$ leaf that contains a singleton $X_1$, then performing greedy encoding on the two $st$-labels works since $t_2$ obtains $X_1 + X_2$, $X_1$ and $X_2 + X_3$ and the other terminals will obtain singleton leaves that satisfy their demand.
 Likewise, if there is a singleton leaf containing $X_3$ on the vertex disjoint paths from $s_3$ to $t_2$, then greedy encoding works.